Skip to main content

 Notes:

-(6) The companies mentioned in paragraph A of section V of the Protocol to the Agreement are excluded from the Agreement and from the effects of the application of the First Additional Provision of Act 36/2006 on measures to prevent tax fraud.
+(6) The companies mentioned in paragraph A of section V of the Convention Protocol are excluded from the Convention and from the effects of the application of the First Additional Provision of Law 36/2006 on measures for the prevention of tax fraud.
 (Back)

-(10) Since 10 October 2010 (the date of dissolution of the Netherlands Antilles) Curaçao and San Martín became the autonomous states of the Kingdom of the Netherlands.
-The remaining islands (Bonaire, San Eustaquo and Saba) have become part of the Netherlands.
-The Agreement on Exchange of Information signed with Netherlands Antilles is applicable to San Martín and Curaçao, while the other three islands are subject to the CDI with the Netherlands.
+(10) Since 10 October 2010 (the date of dissolution of the Netherlands Antilles), Curaçao and Saint Martin have become autonomous states of the Kingdom of the Netherlands.
+The remaining islands (Bonaire, Sint Eustatius and Saba) have become part of the Netherlands.
+Saint Martin and Curaçao are subject to the Information Exchange Agreement signed with the Netherlands Antilles, while the other three islands are subject to the CDI with the Netherlands.
 (Back)

-New list of countries and territories that are considered non-cooperative jurisdictions of Order HFP/115/2023
+New list of countries and territories that are considered non-cooperative jurisdictions under Order HFP/115/2023

 2. Emirate of the State of Bahrain